-Born in London, he was the youngest son of Scottish Sculptor
+Born in London, he was the youngest son of the Scottish Sculptor

 William Mossman I